orsonteodoro/muslx32/README.md

 vi | It should work.
 Tested under chroot but not native. blender | Works on quick run.
-Not fully tested. audacity | wav editor
+Not fully tested. audacity | wav editor ncftp | works when connecting to public ftp server and downloading file

 ### Buggy